bellonet/docker-demo-jupyter-mongo/README.md

 5. Open a web browser.
 6. Type in `localhost:8888/` in the address bar and click enter.
 7. Enter `daki` in the token field.
 8. From here you can start a new jupyter notebook and perform your analysis.
-Alternatively, you can open the `demo.ipynb` to learn a bit how to use mongo from python (using `pymongo`), learn how to use the data in the ECG database, and how to run a simple tensorflow based classifier.
+Alternatively, you can open the `demo_ecg.ipynb` to learn a bit how to use mongo from python (using `pymongo`), learn how to use the data in the ECG database, and how to run a simple tensorflow based classifier.
     - Importantly, all created notebooks to be used with this docker should be in the project home directory.